 Cause of Mesothelioma

 Mesothelioma is caused by asbestos exposure.
 According to the most reliable studies, 95% of people with mesothelioma have a known exposure to asbestos, or asbestos fibers were found in their tumors.
 Many mesothelioma patients have worked closely with asbestos or asbestos-containing products, but secondhand exposure is a concern for anyone.

 Asbestos is still not completely banned in the United States, despite the fact that it is a known carcinogen.
 It can still be found in construction materials, vehicle parts, and a variety of consumer products.
 Most buildings created through the 1980s still have asbestos in them, making it a danger in many homes, apartments, schools, offices, and public buildings.

 Mesothelioma Diagnosis and Types

 Mesothelioma can take a long time to develop, anywhere from 20 to 50 years.
-Anyone who exhibits symptoms of mesothelioma should contact a doctor right away, as early diagnosis is the best way to improve life expectancy.
+Anyone who exhibits mesothelioma symptoms should contact a doctor right away, as early diagnosis is the best way to improve life expectancy.

-Diagnosing mesothelioma can be tricky, since its symptoms can mimic those of other diseases, especially in the early stages.
+Diagnosing the disease can be tricky, since its symptoms can mimic those of other diseases, especially in the early mesothelioma stages.
 It is frequently misdiagnosed, which can delay treatment.

 There are three types of tests that individuals may undergo as part of diagnosis.